costakevinn/time-series-distance-estimation/README.md

 # Time Series Distance Estimation
 **Irregular time series analytics, data pipeline and statistical regression (NASA ADS / arXiv:2311.04470)**

-This repository contains the paper PDF and analysis notebooks for a project published on **NASA ADS (arXiv:2311.04470)** focused on building an end-to-end workflow for **irregular time series analysis** and **statistical modeling** using real observational data.
+This repository contains the paper PDF and analysis notebooks for a project published on **NASA ADS (arXiv:2311.04470)** that implements a complete **time series and statistical modeling pipeline** using real observational data.

-The paper is written in **Portuguese**, but the methodology, algorithms and results follow standard practices in **data science, time series processing and regression modeling**.
+The paper is written in **Portuguese**, but the methods, algorithms and results follow standard practices in **data science, time series analytics and regression modeling**.

 ---

 ## 🚀 Project Overview

-The goal of this project is to estimate distances using a large catalog of real observations by combining:
+The goal of this project is to estimate physical distances from **large-scale, irregular time series data** by combining:

 - **Irregular time series processing**
 - **Period detection** using **Lomb–Scargle periodograms (Astropy)**
 - **Phase-folding and feature extraction**
-- **Regression modeling** (period–luminosity relation / Leavitt Law)
+- **Supervised regression modeling** (period–luminosity relationship)
 - **Quality filtering and outlier handling**
 - **Validation against reference datasets (OGLE-IV)**

-The dataset contains **4,700+ real samples** from the **OGLE-IV** catalog of Classical Cepheid variable stars.
+The dataset contains **4,700+ real samples** from the **OGLE-IV** catalog.

-Although the application is astrophysical, this workflow is directly applicable to any domain involving **noisy, irregularly sampled time series** such as finance, IoT, monitoring systems, or operations analytics.
+Although the application is astrophysical, the workflow directly maps to real-world problems such as **financial time series, sensor data, monitoring systems and forecasting pipelines**.

 ---

 ## 🧠 Methods and Tools

 - **Time Series Analysis (irregular sampling)**
-- **Lomb–Scargle Periodogram** (Astropy)
+- **Lomb–Scargle Periodogram**
-- **Phase-folding / periodic signal transformation**
+- **Feature engineering from periodic signals**
-- **ETL and data cleaning**
+- **ETL and data preprocessing**
 - **Statistical regression** (SciPy `curve_fit`)
 - **Model validation and benchmarking**
 - **Kernel Density Estimation**